-The research and monitoring programmes are often conducted in collaboration with partner organisations with the objectives of providing scientific information necessary to inform changes and developments.
+The Research and Monitoring Programmes are often conducted in collaboration with partner organisations with the objectives of providing scientific information necessary to inform changes and developments.
 Researchers often study impacts to marine life and vegetation and provide advice and recommendations to government bodies and private sectors where necessary.
-SPGA Research and Monitoring Section participates increasingly in several International Research initiatives; for instance it functioned as the co-secretariat of the International Coral Reef Initiative (ICRI) for 2003-2005 and also coordinated and implemented the Coral Reef Degradation in the South Western Indian Ocean islands (CORDIO) projects for the period 2003- 2006.
+SPGA Research, Documentation and Monitoring Section participates increasingly in several International Research initiatives; for instance it functioned as the co-secretariat of the International Coral Reef Initiative (ICRI) for 2003-2005 and also coordinated and implemented the Coral Reef Degradation in the South Western Indian Ocean islands (CORDIO) Projects for the period 2003- 2006.

-Additionally the SPGA acts as the National Focal Point for Indian Ocean Commission (COI) in the implementation of the Coral Reef Monitoring Programme and is a founding member of the Seychelles National Coral Reef Network (SNCRN) which undertook coral reef monitoring.
+Additionally, the SPGA acts as the National Focal Point for Indian Ocean Commission (COI) in the implementation of the Coral Reef Monitoring Program and is a founding member of the Seychelles National Coral Reef Network (SNCRN) which undertook coral reef monitoring.
 SPGA has established partnerships with a large number of research institutions and management bodies, both in the region and internationally.
-It currently hosts the Global Vision International's (GVI) scientific expedition at its Research Centre which is based at Cap- Ternay, with another group on Curieuse island.